For latest music news, head to the music category.

 This project was made as an exam in Music Technology at my university, and was made completely in three days (I spent more than two years making Compliant Mania!).
 This one is not progressive rock, but instead quite calm and ambient/chillout.
 This one includes live guitar too!

 In 2008 I found myself not working solo anymore, and I started the band “Chirality” together with my sister.
 I still maintained all the instruments, and Katrine contributed as music writer and singer.
 After our first single, “Saved”, we decided to change the band name to “Pendelirium” before the release of our second single, “Windflower”.
+In 2017 we released our first full-length album, Atlas, together with our new band site.

 Saved was made between Christmas 2007 and spring 2009.
 Most of the music is written by yours truly, with Katrine contributing a lot of the lyrics, and of course, her voice.